yaoyutaoTom/bms-firmware/README.md

     `source path/to/your/zeyphyr/installation/zephyr-env.sh`

-2. Build the firmware by calling
+2. Build the firmware by calling inside the `zephyr` sub-directory.

     `west build`